by Carlos Tkacz

 Amenities

-There are two full-service grocery stores in Clanwilliam, one just off the R364 on the main street and another in a shopping center just down the road from there.
-This shopping center also has a CVS-type store, a coffee shop, and a few clothing stores.
-Near that, there is a butcher’s store and a hardware store.
+There are two full service grocery stores in Clanwilliam, one just off the R364 on the main street and another in a shopping center just down the street from there.
+This shopping center also has a CVS type store, a coffee shop, and a few clothing stores.
+Near that there is a butcher’s store and a hardware store.
 Clanwilliam also has two gas stations and a few restaurants.
-All of it is on Google, so look for what you need and explore!
+All of it is on Google, so just look for what you need and explore!

 While Clanwilliam has most of what you need, some things can be obtained in the valley where the climbing is.
 The Hen House is a great coffee shop that serves all kinds of treats and meals.
 Travelers’ Rest has a restaurant and a small store where you can get some simple things.